Exclusive: 'The Real Housewives of Atlanta' Is Desperately Seeking Housewives, Season 14 Casting Is in Shambles | lovebscott.com

 Sources exclusively tell lovebscott.com that production “has no idea who they want to round out the cast and why.”

-It’s a safer bet for Porsha to stick with her own show and ‘Bravo’s Chat Room.’
+It’s a safer bet for Porsha to stick with her own show and ‘Bravo’s Chat Room’ — and if you ask us, that’s Porsha’s best option.
+Why wouldn’t she have her cake and eat it too?
+It worked out well for Kim Zolciak when she left ‘RHOA’ for ‘Tardy for the Party.’

 Cynthia Bailey is more than likely not returning as a ‘housewife.’
 Her story is complete and she’s holding on to a hefty salary.